 In other words, asset class returns are ever-changing.
 So, having your investment money in several asset pots, instead of just one, will invariably smooth out your overall returns over time.

 Getting the best mix

 How you allocate your investment capital is one of the most important, and often difficult, decisions.

 Your asset allocation strategy should always be in tune with your investment goals and your tolerance for taking risk.

-Rather than trying to do it themselves, more and more people are investing across different asset classes such as Australian and international shares, listed property, fixed interest and cash using listed exchange traded funds (ETFs) and unlisted managed funds.
+Rather than trying to do it themselves, more and more people are investing across different asset classes such as Australian and international shares, listed property, fixed interest and cash using diversified exchange traded funds (ETFs) and unlisted managed funds.

 If you’re unsure of whether you do have the right assets mix, consult a licensed financial adviser for some professional guidance.